 In the Child Component create a private property called _count

-Create getter & setter on property count and attach @Input annotation.
-We intercept the input changes from setter function and log it to console
+Create getter & setter on property count and attach @Input Decorator.
+We intercept the input changes from the setter function and log them to console

 We can also track changes made to the Input Property either by Using hooking to ngOnChanges life cycle hook.
 Or using the Property setter